-I am a former winner of the RTE Weather Photography competition I have had a number of solo exhibitions, undertaken commissions (both for display and for publication) and published three books, including an eBook.
+I hold a BA in Photographic Media (Distinction) from Griffith College Dublin and I have had a number of solo exhibitions, undertaken commissions (both for display and for publication) and published three books, including an eBook.
 More books are planned.

 I accept assignments and please feel free to call or email me to discuss any ideas you may have.

 2011 – “Horse – The Horse and Irish Society” (The History Press)

 2007 – “Images of Fingal – Coast and Castles” (Nonsuch Publishing)

 2017 – Longlisted for 2017 RDS Visual Art Awards